Tell us about your education?

 Julia Roberts and Kyra Sedgwick.

 What was the biggest audience you have performed in front of?

 Around 3,000. .

 How did you get started?
 When was your first role as an actor?

 I was 10 years old and the local high school was auditioning for The Sound of Music.
-I apparently decided on my own I wanted to audition, and was cast as Brigitta, the know-it-all.
-Anyone who knows me would not be surprised by that at all.
-But my most important contribution to that production was that during the show I got chicken pox, and gave it to two high schoolers who hadn’t had it yet.
-Oops.
+I was cast as Brigitta, the sassy one.
+Anyone who knows me would not be surprised by that.
+But my most important contribution to that show was giving the chicken pocks to two high schoolers who hadn’t had it yet.